Carson Wentz tosses 4 TD passes, Eagles beat Broncos 51-23

-The Eagles dismantled the league's top-ranked defense, racking up 419 yards, to win their seventh straight game.
+The Eagles dismantled the league's top-ranked defense, racking up 419 yards, to win their seventh straight game and head into a bye week with the best record in the league.
 Yet, Wentz sees room for improvement.

 "Absolutely, we're never going to settle," he said.
 "Always things to learn from.
 I think we can keep getting better."